Criminal Justice Faculty

-Dr. Scott is currently an Assistant Professor of Criminal Justice and Public Administration.
-Her B.S., M.S., and Ph.D. in Criminal Justice are from Texas State University.
-She teaches Community-Based Corrections and Introduction to Juvenile Justice at the undergraduate level.
-She also teaches Research Methods in the Public Administration Program.
+Dr. Scott earned her Ph.D. in Criminal Justice from Texas State University.
+She teaches Research Methods, Program Evaluation and Survey Research in the Public Administration Program and Community-Based Corrections, Criminology, and Research Methods in the undergraduate Criminal Justice program.
 Dr. Scott’s research interests include addiction and substance abuse treatment in the criminal justice system, community corrections, and risk assessment.
 She also enjoys conducting program evaluations with state and local criminal justice officials.

 Mr. Dustin Eicke

-Mr. Dustin Eicke, M.A., is a Visiting Assistant Professor of Criminal Justice.
-Dustin earned his B.A. in Pre-Law from Lubbock Christian University, and earned his M.A. in Conflict Resolution from Abilene Christian University, where he specialized in Restorative Justice and Victim Offender Mediation in violent crime.
-He is currently completing his Ph.D. from Texas State University in Criminal Justice.
+Mr. Dustin Eicke, M.A., is currently completing his Ph.D. from Texas State University in Criminal Justice.
+He earned a B.A. from Lubbock Christian University, and an M.A. in Conflict Resolution from Abiliene Christian University, where he specialized in Restorative Justice and Victim Offender Mediation in violent crime.
 He teaches Introduction to Criminal Justice, Juvenile Justice, Penology, and Research Methods in Criminal Justice.
 Dustin's research interests include juvenile justice, corrections, drug policy, and racial disparities within the criminal justice systems.